nutanix/ntnx-api-cmdlet-help/md/en-US/Get-VM.md

 PS C:\> Get-VM testvm -Contains
 ```

-Displays all VMs that the name contains `testvm`.
+Displays all VMs that contains the name as `testvm`.

 ### Example 4
 ```powershell
 PS C:\> Get-VM testvm -StartsWith
 ```

-Displays all VMs that the name starts with `testvm`.
+Displays all VMs with names starting with `testvm`.

 ### Example 5
 ```powershell
 PS C:\> Get-VM testvm -EndsWith
 ```

-Displays all VMs that the name ends with `testvm`.
+Displays all VMs with names ending with `testvm`.

 ### Example 6
 ```powershell